AlexBinno/element-xpath/README.md

 # element-xpath

-Javascript library and jQuery plugin for determining the X path of an HTML DOM element.
+Javascript library and jQuery plugin for determining the XPath of an HTML DOM element.

 ## Usage with jQuery (jquery.element-xpath.js)